mmayla/spendesk-3d-workshop/README.md

 ### Custom Orbit Controls
 Custom-built camera controls optimized for the workshop experience.

-### Scene Combination Algorithm
+### Individual Scene System
-Automatically positions team scenes in a grid layout with:
+Each team creates their own independent scene with:
-- Configurable spacing between districts
+- Complete environment control
-- Team labels and boundaries
+- Optional ground planes or space environments
-- Optimized lighting for large scenes
+- Custom lighting and styling choices

 ### Export Capabilities
 - Individual scene JSON files
-- Combined world exports
+- Scene metadata and properties
-- Metadata preservation
+- Tour point configurations

 ## 🤝 Contributing

 This is a workshop template.
 Feel free to:
 - Add new primitive shapes
 - Enhance the UI/UX
-- Add new scene combination modes
+- Add new environment helpers
-- Improve the export formats
+- Improve the scene preview system

 ## 📝 Workshop Instructions for Instructors - Code First Edition